Subterranean Voice;

 Thank you for visiting Subterranean Voice; Abisko Sweden!

 Subterranean Voice; Abisko was created during regular site visits to the Abisko Scientific Research Station in Sweden from 2021- 2025.
-This project was one of six initiatives as a part of a larger collaborative effort by three artists and three researchers called Changing Perspectives.
-Changing Perspectives was sponsored by the Abisko Scientific Research Station.

 In Partnership With